cxd3dev/blog/content/events_properties_in_javascript.md

 8 - `detail`

-The 'detail` property stores the number of mouse clicks in the `click` events.
+The detail property stores the number of mouse clicks in the `click` events.
 This property is useful when tracking double clicks.

 ```js
 document.addEventListener('click', function(event) {